altonch/perfectoLabTests/README.md

 A user can work with these tests to check their connectivity to the Perfecto cloud lab.

-While I do not foree any risks these tests may cause, use these tests at your own volition.
+While I do not foree any risks with these tests, use these tests at your own volition.